 Humans are naturally herbivores; vegans; they lack the saliva composition, sharp canines, and digestive enzymes of carnivores/omnivores.

 While different humans do best with amounts and ratios of nutrients matched/proportional to their activities/exertion and genetic digestive predisposition, all the nutrients they need come from natural plant sources; nothing they need comes from animal parts.
+While they CAN get SOME nutrients from animal parts, those parts, when ingested, also cause LOTS of harm to anyone consuming them, such as mortality (which is not natural/normal) and cancers/diseases (not just mortality, but catastrophic deformities/deviations).

 Also, while it is theoretically possible to create vitamins via chemical processes in laboratories/factories, supplements have never had as good results as just eating natural whole plant-based (vegan) food; artificial/extracted/synthesized vitamins are not something the body is used to processing, and either an overdose or overload (unable to digest/use all that was swallowed/ingested) is possible –and much more likely when taking supplements, as opposed to just eating natural food with the natural amount of vitamins and other nutrients in it.